 Pre-planning for a Website Redesign

-- Marketing/content should meet and decide their needs by assessing what they currently have (include landing pages) and where there are gaps in the content strategy.
+- Marketing/content should meet and decide their needs by assessing what they currently have (including landing pages) and where there are gaps in the content strategy.

 - Marketing brings in design and development/SEO to figure out the best approach for the new site.